JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

 ---

-## Custom Typings
+## Custom declartion file.

-Generating your own custom `typings` can be done with the `declaration` compiler option.
+Generating your own custom `declaration files` can be done with the `declaration` compiler option.

 <!-- .element class="fragment" data-fragment-index="0" -->
 ```bash